nixworks/public/news/2016/08/23/index.md

 ##### 2015 Bangkok bombing
 ### [A Thai military court commences the trial of two Uighurs from the People's Republic of China with the bombing of a popular shrine in Bangkok that killed 20 people. ](/news/2016/08/23/a-thai-military-court-commences-the-trial-of-two-uighurs-from-the-people-s-republic-of-china-with-the-bombing-of-a-popular-shrine-in-bangkok.md)
-_Context: Bangkok, Thailand, China, Uighur, 2015 Bangkok bombing_
+_Context: Thailand, Uighur, 2015 Bangkok bombing, China, Bangkok_

 ##### Drug crackdown
 ### [The Philippine human rights commission says that the International Criminal Court may have jurisdiction over the mass killings. ](/news/2016/08/23/the-philippine-human-rights-commission-says-that-the-international-criminal-court-may-have-jurisdiction-over-the-mass-killings.md)